n-j-p/AoC2024/README.md

 Day 15, part 2: Complete. day15_part2_interactive.py provides an interactive version of the problem!

 Day 17: I really have no idea how to approach part 2.

+Day 18: no testing, and brute force for part 2 :-O